Senior Dog Gas: Why Your Older Dog Is Gassy All of a Sudden

 3. Slower motility

-Food and gas move through the gut more slowly → gas sits longer, causing visible bloating even when volume isn't high.
+Food and gas move through the gut more slowly.
+That means gas stays in the gut longer, making bloating more noticeable.

 The result: Senior dog gas is usually a digestion issue, not an ingredient problem.